Canadian property bubble: Supply/Demand

 When comparing annual Canadian Census population estimates to housing completions from 2001 to 2022, the number of housing completions exceeded household formation in 19 of the 22 years measured (accounting for household size decreasing from 2.6 in 2001 to 2.4 in 2021).

 Suggestions that housing supply does not keep pace with population growth may be failing to account for household size.
 Such as in the Fraser Institute's emphasis that increased population growth outpaced housing completions in 2022.

 Housing filtering theory (resembling trickle-down economics), proposes that once newly built housing, inhabited by wealthy occupants, declines in quality and value over time, it should then become accessible to lower income households.
 A Quebec report found that in Canada, this was not playing out, much like trickle-down economics, which has been shown to be ineffective and increase inequality.
 Many homes had gained value over time.
 Other examples of housing filtering not working is that one-fifth of first time home buyers never rented and multiple-property owners possessed 30% of housing stock in BC and Ontario.
 Finally, despite Montreal’s vacancy rate going up in 2024, so did rent.
+Zuk et al. found dozens of studies illustrating the failure of house filtering theory in their 2015 literature review.